floragunncom/search-guard-docs/_content/_docs_signals/severity.md

 **resolved.trigger:** The time when the previous execution was scheduled and when it was triggered.

 When using resolve actions, you should be aware that the current severity might have dropped to a level which is not covered by the severity mapping.
-If this is the case `severity.level` will be `NONE` and `severity.threshold` will be `null`.
+If this is the case `severity.level.name` will be `NONE` and `severity.threshold` will be `null`.